VictorMwachi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

     The number in base 10 is stored in the environment variable DECIMAL The script should display the number in base 16, followed by a new line
+#tr 'A-Za-z' 'N-ZA-Mn-za-m'-----------encodes and decodes text using the rot13 encryption.
+Assume ASCII.